DataDog/documentation/content/en/profiler/profiler_troubleshooting/dotnet.md

 ### Linux Containers

-The profiler has a fixed overhead.
-The exact value can vary but this fixed cost means that the relative overhead of the profiler can be significant in very small containers.
+The exact value can vary but the fixed overhead cost means that the relative overhead of the profiler can be significant in very small containers.
 To avoid this situation, the profiler is disabled in containers with less than one core.
 You can override the one core threshold by setting the `DD_PROFILING_MIN_CORES_THRESHOLD` environment variable to a value less than one.
 For example, a value of `0.5` allows the profiler to run in a container with at least 0.5 cores.
+However, in that case, you should expect a cpu consumption increase; even for idle services because the profiler threads will always scan the application's threads.
+The less available core, the more the cpu consumption will increase.
+Disabling the wall time profiler with the setting `DD_PROFILING_WALLTIME_ENABLED=0` will decrease the cpu consumption due to the profiler.
+If this is not enough, increase the cpu cores available for your containers.

 ### Disabling the profiler